You can’t stop the waves, but you can learn to surf

 Individuals, Couples & Dyads

-In addition to individuals, I work with couples and dyads who have a stable foundation of respect and are seeking deeper attunement, clearer communication, and more joyful connection.
+In addition to individual therapy, I work with couples and dyads who have a stable foundation of respect and are seeking deeper attunement, clearer communication, and more joyful connection.
 I do not work with couples who are currently experiencing high conflict, volatility, or significant relational distress.
 My services are best suited for those looking to strengthen — rather than fundamentally repair — core relational stability and contentment.

 Ensuring a Good Fit